 Unfortunately due to the Telecommunications Act of 1996, there can be no consideration for denial based on environmental effects of cell towers, despite scientific evidence to the contrary.
 This is especially concerning with the rollout of a tsunami of cell antennas with 5G and IoT technology as well as the growing scientific evidence of harm from Radiofrequency radiation emitted from wireless devices and cell towers.

-From PST Environment and Wildlife Effects
+Environment and Wildlife Effects

 Reviews on Wildlife